All Posts

 Decision-Making in Autonomous Teams

-Why do we need this?
 One of the most difficult aspects of a leader’s role is striking the right balance between giving direction and encouraging teams to make decisions independently.
 While experience may suggest that a particular approach is likely to be the most effective, it’s unlikely to be successful unless the team commits to it.
 There’s also a chance that better solutions exist, and given the right environment, teams will often discover these for themselves.
+Building that environment and providing their teams with just enough direction is where a leader really adds value.

 Interactive Kotlin with kscript and fswatch